The Rise of Card Payments in the UK

 The small extra cost of card payments is an understandably common objection for small business owners.

-Despite its gradual decline, there's still something about cash that feels 'safe'.
+Despite its steady decline, particularly in the last 10 years, there's still something about cash that feels 'safe'.
 Bank transfers have their advantages, too... but both are clunky for businesses in their own special way.

 We really believe that 'card first' is the optimal approach for nearly every small business, and you should be pushing it as your preferred payment method for most transactions.

-Perhaps, as so many have, it's even time to go cashless!
+Perhaps, as so many have done already, it's even time to go cashless!

-Small business owners are busy, short on time, and not fans of risk.
+Small business owners are normally busy, short on time, and not fans of risk.

 By offering card payments as well as (or in place of) cash & bank transfers, you can reap benefits that can far outweigh the small processing costs associated with card payments: